-The Sydney Metro Western Sydney Airport project is a proposed driverless metro railway line between St Marys and Bringelly, which will service the future Western Sydney International (Nancy-Bird Walton) Airport and the Western Sydney Aerotropolis, interchanging with the T1 Western Line at St Marys.
+The Sydney Metro Western Sydney Airport project is a driverless metro railway line between St Marys and Bringelly.
+It will service the future Western Sydney International (Nancy-Bird Walton) Airport and the Western Sydney Aerotropolis, interchanging with the T1 Western Line at St Marys.

 The Sydney Metro Western Sydney Airport project includes: